Statement Of Cash Flow: Everything You Need To Know

-A cash flow statement is a regular financial statement that tells you all about inflows and outflows of cash.
+The statement of cash flow is a regular financial statement that tells you all about inflows and outflows of cash.
 Even it tells you how much cash in hand you have for a specific period.

 Importance of cash flow for your business

-Cash is an integral part of the business and keeping the track of cash flows is much important.
+What is cash flow?
+Cash is an integral part of the business and keeping the track of cash flow is much important.
 Let’s justify it.
 If you have a car, it needs fuel to run.
 If you regularly start computing your fuel-efficiency or approach fuel-economy tracking, you can save money on gas and know how to budget for the future.
 This is how exactly an important management task to monitor the cash flows of your business.

 The long-term success of the business depends on positive and sustainable cash flows.